hands-free-vim/talon.nvim/CONTRIBUTING.md

 ### luacheck

-Sometimes you'll get a warning for something that you isn't valid.
+Sometimes you'll get a warning for something that isn't valid.
 A good example of this is getting a warning for a line being too long, when the line is a URI that you can't shorten.
 In this case you can use the [inline command](https://luacheck.readthedocs.io/en/stable/inline.html) functionality to disable a check for a specific line.